uilicious/english-compiler/demo/spec/core/db.spec.md

 test: true
 ---

-Using the sqlite3 npm module

-The sqlite DB, should contains a table "messages" which will store all the tweets.

-The parameters for a tweet is
+Using an inmemory sqlite3 module, as a database store twitter messages

+Where each tweet consist of the following parameters
 - userHandle
 - message
 - timestamp (unixtimestamp in ms)

-This javascript module, will provide the following async functions.
+Provide a javascript module, with the following async functions exposed.
+The functions should not be passing a DB instance, as that should be initialized once, and stored for reuse globally.

 ## setupDB
-Which takes an optional parameter, for the sqlite file path.
-If the path null, initializes the DB as an in-memory database with ":memory:".
-Also does the required table setup if it does not exists.
-This DB object is persisted for the other functions.
+Does any setup if required.
+Including table or datastructures.

 ## addTweet
-Which add to the table, a tweet with a userHandle, and message.
+Save a tweet with a userHandle, and message.

 ## listTweets
 Which returns a list of tweets, containing the userHandle, message, and timestamps.
 Order the tweets from newest to oldest.
 Unless the handle is 'elonmusk' which will take priority.